singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 Once the bombs have been placed, we need to set the values of the numbered cells.
 We could go through each cell and check how many bombs are around it.
 This would work, but it's actually a bit slower than is necessary.

 Instead, we can go to each bomb and increment each cell around it.
-For example,  ceffs with 3 bombs wiff get incrementNumber called three times on them and will wind up with a number of 3.
+For example,  cells with 3 bombs will get incrementNumber called three times on them and will wind up with a number of 3.

 ```java
 1   /* Set  the  cells around the  bombs  to the  right number.
 Although the  bombs have